quantxt/api-docs/README.md

 Data dictionaries are used for labeling. **Theia** will search for dictionary values in input utterances and label the matching utterance with the dictionary key:

-Dictionary:
+Dictionary (one item):
 M&A => merger and acquisition

 Input utterance:

-Merger and acquisition report published in 2019.
+>Merger and acquisition report published in 2019.

-above will be labeled with `M&A`
+The above will be labeled with `M&A`

 New dictionaries can be created in two ways:
 - By providing dictionary entries in the request payload